treatment and cause

 keratoconus is a rare eye disorder most often appearing in one's teens or early twenties, keratoconus is a progressive disease in which the normally round cornea thins and begins to bulge into a cone-like shape.
 This cone shape deflects light as it enters the eye on its way to the light-sensitive retina, causing distorted vision.
-Keratoconus can occur in one or both eyes.
+This visual condition can occur in one or both eyes.

 keratoconus has not advanced, eyeglasses are often helpful in correcting